Grim Sleeper: Arrest and further investigation

 Law enforcement missed an opportunity to catch Franklin because his DNA was not previously collected.
 In 2003, Franklin was convicted of a felony and was serving three years of supervised probation.
 In 2004, voters passed Proposition 69, which requires that DNA must be collected from all felons and everyone arrested on certain specified charges.
 It also requires the expansion of the DNA database.
 Authorities collected and sorted through thousands of DNA samples.
-While he was on probation, Franklin's DNA was supposed to be entered in the system but was not as probation officers did not collect samples from people who were on unsupervised probation between November 2004 and August 2005.
+While he was on probation, Franklin's DNA was supposed to have been entered into the database.
+It wasn't entered because between November 2004 and August 2005 probation officers did not collect samples from people who were on unsupervised probation.
 The probation department did not have the resources to collect samples until August 2005.

 Franklin was identified at least in part on familial DNA analysis.
 Police had found no exact match between DNA found at the crime scenes and any of the profiles in California's DNA profile database, so they searched the database for stored profiles that demonstrated sufficient similarity to allow police to infer a familial relationship.
 They found similar DNA belonging to Franklin's son, Christopher, who had been convicted of a felony weapons charge in 2008.
 Christopher was too young to have committed the murders, but the familial DNA match led investigators to look at his father, Lonnie, as the likely perpetrator.

 One undercover police officer pretended to be a waiter at a restaurant where Franklin ate, collecting dishes, silverware, glasses, and pizza crusts to obtain DNA.
 According to Cooley, detectives then used a piece of discarded pizza, along with saliva found on the victims, to establish a DNA match.
 On July 7, 2010, Franklin was arrested.
 The Los Angeles County District Attorney's Office charged him with 10 counts of murder, one count of attempted murder, and special circumstance allegation of multiple murders.